What Should You Look For in a Collagen Powder?03.05.2021

 - Type III - This type supports the structure of muscles, organs and arteries.

 Sources of collagen

 Whilst there are at least 16 types of collagen in the body, collagen is also found in animals and marine life and it is from these sources that collagen supplements are made.
-For skin and beauty applications like Two Islands Collagen Beauty Powder, we only use Type I collagen, 100% sourced from marine (fish).
+For skin and beauty applications like Two Islands Collagen Beauty Capsules, we only use Type I collagen, 100% sourced from marine (fish).

 Below is a breakdown of the different sources of collagen and what type of collagen is produced from each source: